 The best thing to do regarding a car accident is to avoid it.
 But sometimes, we have the misfortune of being involved in a crash.
 When a car accidents happens, the priority is to survive the impact.
 This article explores some techniques to increase your chances of surviving a car crash.
 Additionally, we will discuss some strategies that may help you avoid an accident and what you should do in the event of an accident.

 If an accident occurs, you need an attorney that knows their stuff.
-You need an attorney with decades of experience getting results for their clients, and you can get all of that at Arash Law.
-At Arash Law, we deliver outstanding representation.
+You need outstanding representation and an attorney with decades of experience getting results for their clients, and you can get all of that at an acclaimed California injury law firm.

-We have collected over $200 million in damages for our clients in San Francisco, Riverside, Sacramento, San Jose, Los Angeles, San Diego, Sherman Oaks, and across California.
+Our firm has collected over $500 million in damages for our clients in San Francisco, Riverside, Sacramento, San Jose, Los Angeles, San Diego, Sherman Oaks, and across California.
 We get our clients results.
-Call Arash Law today to consult with a qualified California accident attorney.
+Call us today to consult with a qualified California accident attorney.

 What to Do Before a Car Accident